Aegyo meaning in Korean: what 애교 really means

-Short answer: Aegyo means cute charm, affectionate playfulness, or intentionally cute behavior.
-But it is not a magic Korean personality trait, and it is not something everyone in Korea uses or enjoys.
-The meaning changes with relationship, tone, setting, and whether the other person actually welcomes it.
+Aegyo meaning: In Korean, aegyo (애교) means cute charm, affectionate playfulness, or intentionally cute behavior.
+It can describe a naturally endearing style or a deliberate cute performance.
+It is not a personality trait shared by everyone in Korea, and its meaning changes with relationship, tone, setting, and whether the other person welcomes it.

 What 애교 means in ordinary Korean